OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 This section defines the contract between the Ability System and the BattleManager.
 Action & Default Attack Rule: A unit's primary action is determined by its on_attack abilities.
 In _enqueue_attack_for, the BattleManager first calls the AbilityResolver to process any on_attack abilities.
 Then, it always manually enqueues a Default Basic Attack with priority = 0.
 This is an additive process, not a fallback, ensuring every unit performs at least a basic attack.
 Simulation & Animator Contract (Simulate Full Turn, Then Present):
 Simulation Phase: The BattleManager's _resolve_combat_phase function simulates the entire turn silently.
 All EffectRequests are processed in the priority reaction loop.
-Effect scripts must use silent data setters (e.g., set_current_hp_silent()) and must not emit any UI signals.
-However, they must still call gameplay triggers (e.g., battle_manager.trigger_on_hurt()) to allow for ability chaining during the simulation.
+Effect scripts must use `BattleManager.apply_stat_delta()` to modify stats.
+This function updates the data model and returns the absolute value required for the `CombatEvent` visual payload.
+They must still call gameplay triggers (e.g., battle_manager.trigger_on_hurt()) to allow for ability chaining during the simulation.
 The outcome of every action is collected into a single list of CombatEvent objects.
 Presentation Phase: Once the simulation is complete, the BattleAnimator receives the list of events.
 Before playing, the animator uses a pre-turn health snapshot to reset the UI, allowing it to display damage and healing incrementally.
 It is solely responsible for replaying these events with animation-driven pacing, emitting all combat UI signals (battle_log_event, unit_stats_changed, etc.) as it processes each event in the list.
 Part 3 of 3: Trinket System Details
 Section E: Trinket Schema and Exclusivity